SuperElastix/SimpleElastix/Documentation/Sphinx/PointBasedRegistration.rst

 Point-based Registation
 =======================

 Point-based registration allows us to help the registration via pre-defined sets of corresponding points.
-The :code:`CorrespondingPointsEuclideanDistanceMetric` minimises the distance of between a points on the fixed image and corresponding points on the moving image.
-The metric can be used to help in a difficult registration task by taking into account positions are known to correspond.
+The :code:`CorrespondingPointsEuclideanDistanceMetric` minimises the distance between points on the fixed image and corresponding points on the moving image.
+The metric can be used to help in a difficult registration task by taking into account positions that are known to correspond.
 Think of it as a way of embedding expert knowledge in the registration procedure.
-We can manually select points or automatically them via centroids of segmentations for example.
+We can manually or automatically select points via centroids of segmentations for example.
 Anything is possible.

 To use :code:`CorrespondingPointsEuclideanDistanceMetric` we append it to the list of metrics in the parameter map.